react-page/react-page/docs/plugins/content.md

 });
 ```

-Some plugins allow further configuration.
-E.g. most plugins implement `getComponent` where you can override the component rendering:
+You can customize slate plugins by providing a customize function.
+It will take the plugin's default config and you can return a new config.
+Most obvious usecase is to change the component that renders the plugin's content:

 ```